-Whether I book an Airbnb or choose to stay at a hotel, it all really boils down to where I’m going and what type of experience I want to have.
+Whether I book with VRBO or choose to stay at a hotel, it all really boils down to where I’m going and what type of experience I want to have.
 If I’m going somewhere for just a night, typically in a city, I usually want something with convenience and breakfast included.
 For the most part, cities have a lot of hotels and offer competitive rates, so that’s why often I’ll look for a hotel or hostel when booking city accommodations.

 There are a lot of stays in Alaska that come with views, a hot tub, or something unique that you would have a hard time finding elsewhere.

-Airbnb Tip: I typically look for places with keyless entry (which is becoming more of the norm now) such as a keypad or lockbox.
+Booking Tip: I typically look for places with keyless entry (which is becoming more of the norm now) such as a keypad or lockbox.

-Day Trip Idea in Seward: Walk on a Glacier with an Expert Guide.
+Day Trip Idea in Seward: Walk on a Glacier with an Expert Guide

 From here you can also take a bush plane to Katmai or Lake Clark National Park to view one of the best places in the world for brown bears.
 While it’s not cheap, flying to Katmai is a once in a lifetime opportunity and I highly recommend it if you can swing it.
 This tour runs a day trip and is rated 5 stars for the expert pilot and guide, and the experience as well.

 Talkeetna is a good stopping point between Anchorage and Denali National Park.
 It’s also a popular spot for flight tours to Denali.

 The town is where the Talkeetna, Chulitna, and Susitna rivers converge and form the Big Susitna (Big Su).
 It’s also an old Gold Mining town and was the site for the start of the Alaska Railroad in 1916.
 Because of this, the main street is lined with cute historic buildings which are now restaurants and shops with local items.

 Alyeska is the largest destination ski resort in Alaska with the longest double black run in North America.
 It’s a winter haven for snow lovers and also loaded with summer activities.
 For a beautiful hike, check out Winner Creek

-Oceanview A-Frame Cabin (Seward)
+Salted Roots A-Frame Cabin (Seward)

 I’m slightly obsessed with these stunning A-frame cabins.
-Located in Seward, these beautiful glass front cabins were just built in 2020 and are already selling out for the upcoming summer.
+Located in Seward, these beautiful glass-front cabins were just built in 2020 and are already selling out for the upcoming summer.
 These cabins are located on the beachfront at Lowell Point, which is a beautiful wooded area just past the town of Seward.
-On one side you have Resurrection Bay, and on the other you have a mountain backdrop.
+On one side you have Resurrection Bay, and on the other, you have a mountain backdrop.

 From here you can hike the temperate rainforest via Tonsina Creek Trail, whale watch from the beach, kayak or take a boat out on the bay, and see the sea otters and seals swim around.
 This is just a glimpse of the fun you can have here, it’s really a nature lovers playground (like much of Alaska).